 If you are convicted of any of the above crimes, you will not be eligible for an expungement or a pardon.
 However, a qualified Tulsa criminal pardon attorney is the best resource for questions about your eligibility for pardons and expungements in Oklahoma.

-The skillful, aggressive, and compassionate Tulsa criminal lawyers at the Tulsa Criminal Defense Law Firm can provide a free, no-hassle, and confidential consultation about pardons and expungements in Oklahoma.
+The skillful, aggressive, and compassionate Tulsa criminal lawyers at the Tulsa Criminal Defense Law Firm can provide a initial, no-hassle, and confidential consultation about pardons and expungements in Oklahoma.

-Simply call 918-256-3400 today for a free consultation with a Tulsa criminal pardon attorney.
+Simply call 918-256-3400 today for a low-cost initial strategy session with a Tulsa criminal pardon attorney.

 If you prefer, you can use the box in the upper right-hand corner of this page to send a question or brief message.